Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Introduction

 \section{Introduction}

-In recent years, attention-based Transformers have gained immense popularity and demonstrated remarkable success in various domains such as natural language processing (NLP) \cite{NN_NAACL2019_Kenton, NN_Neurips2020_Brown, openai2023gpt4} and computer vision (CV) tasks~\cite{NN_ICLR2021_Alexey, NN_ECCV2020_Carion, NN_ICML2021_Touvron}.
-The attention mechanism employed in Transformers enables dynamic feature aggregation, long-distance modeling, and global context extraction, contributing significantly to their impressive performance \cite{NN_NIPS2017_vaswani, NN_ICLR2021_Alexey}.
+Recently, attention-based Transformers have gained immense popularity and demonstrated remarkable success in various domains, e.g., natural language processing (NLP) \cite{NN_NAACL2019_Kenton, NN_Neurips2020_Brown, openai2023gpt4, xiao2023streamingllm} and computer vision (CV)~\cite{NN_ICLR2021_Alexey, NN_ECCV2020_Carion, NN_ICML2021_Touvron}.
+The attention mechanism enables dynamic feature aggregation, long-distance modeling, and global context extraction, contributing significantly to the impressive performance \cite{NN_NIPS2017_vaswani, NN_ICLR2021_Alexey}.
 However, this exceptional performance comes at a considerable computational cost.
-The quadratic complexity of attention modules, both in terms of computation and memory, combined with a large number of parameters, demands substantial computational resources.
+The quadratic complexity of attention, in terms of computation and memory, combined with a large number of parameters, demands substantial computational resources.
 This poses a challenge for deploying Transformers, particularly in resource-constrained systems where such computational demands are prohibitive.
-To address this challenge, there is a pressing need to develop domain-specific hardware accelerators for the efficient deployment of Transformers in real-world applications.
+Hence, there is a pressing need to develop domain-specific hardware accelerators for the efficient deployment of Transformers in real-world applications.